Kraken: Nordisk familjebok (1884)

-Contemporary art, by Norwegian artist Kim Diaz Holm, interpretating kraken according to the 18th century descriptions.
+Contemporary art, by Norwegian artist Kim Diaz Holm, interpreting kraken according to the 18th century descriptions.

 The Swedish encyclopedia Nordisk familjebok gave the following summation of the Kraken myth in 1884:

 Kraken ("the crookie") or horven ("the harrow"), a sea monster belonging to the realm of fable, of which E. Pontoppidan, with the support of the statements of Norwegian fishermen, recorded in “Norges natuurlijke historie” (1752–53).

 It is said that when fishermen row out a few miles (Scandinavian miles) from the coast on a hot summer's day in a calm, and according to normal calculations should find a depth of 80–100 fathoms (140-180 m deep), it sometimes happens that the plummet bottoms at 20–30 fathoms (35-50 m deep).
 But in this water stand the most abundant shoals of cod and lings.
 Then you can assume that the kraken lurks down there; as it is he who forms the artificial elevation of the bottom and by his secretions attracts fish there.
 But if those fishing notice that the kraken is rising, it is necessary to row away for all the boat can take.
 After a few minutes, the beast can then be seen lifting the upper part of its body above the surface of the water, which for a quarter of a mile (ca 1.5 mi.) in circumference appears as a collection of skerries, covered with swaying, seaweed-like growths.
 Finally, a few shining tentacles rise up in the air, increasingly thicker at the bottom, which can even appear as high as ship's masts.
 After a while, the kraken gives in to sinking again, and you then have to be careful not to run into the suction vortex that is formed.